-The table on page 15 shows the weekly costs for a member with a Blue Collar individual work rating, and Income Protection with a benefit payment period up to two years and a 60-day waiting period.
+The table on page 15 shows the weekly costs for a member with a Blue Collar individual work rating.
+The weekly cost of Income Protection is for a benefit payment period up to two years and a 60-day waiting period.